Lorenzovagliano/ConvexHull/README.md

   21 5
   11 1

-  You may adda as many lines as you want.
+  You may add as many lines as you want.
 - Replace `<yes or no>` with either "yes" or "no", indicating whether you want to generate the algorithm's visualization or not.